cycloptux/GiselleBot-Documentation/docs/source/moderation_and_administration/automoderator.rst

 * **Auto-ban**: Automatically ban the offending user.

 When more then one action is configured on a trigger, this priority order will apply: ``Ban > Mute > Kick > Warn``.

+If **Scan "Followed Channels" messages** is enabled, the only option that will be applied on server reference messages is the **Automatic deletion of the offending message** (if it's enabled).

 ....